zacstewart/zacstewart.github.io/README.md

 shuffle our whole dataset.
 Otherwise, we'd have contiguous blocks of examples from each source.
 This is important for validating our results later.

+Now that the data is in a usable format, let's talk about how to turn raw email text into useful features.

 ## Extracting Features

-Now we have our data in a shape we can use.
-The next thing to do is to extract features from it.
+Before we can train an algorithm to classify a document, we have to extract features from it.
 In general terms, that means to reduce the mass of unstructured data into some uniform set of features that our algorithm can learn from.
 For text classification, that can mean word counts.
 We produce a